loopbackio/loopback.io/pages/en/lb4/Using-components.md

 One of the many ways LoopBack 4 allows for extensibility is through Components.
 A Component makes it easy for independent developers to contribute additional features to LoopBack.
-Components provide a package that allows you to extends your Application.
+Components provide a package that allows you to extend your Application.

 A typical LoopBack component is an [npm](https://www.npmjs.com) package